LungeloNzimande/LungeloNzimande/README.md

 <img src="simple.gif" height="200" />

 <br />
-My name is <b>Lungelo Nzimande</b>.
-This is my online lab where I experiment with different libraries, projects, and anything else that involves writing some code! 🤓
+Hi, I'm Lungelo Nzimande.
+Welcome to my online lab where I experiment with libraries, projects, and all things coding! 🤓

 - 🌱 I'm currently learning Blazor
 - 🔬 I'm working on building my GitHub portfolio
-- 💫 Fun fact: I enjoy hiking, running, camping, or cycling
+- 💫 I enjoy outdoor activities, especially hiking

-### ✨ About me
-I'm a Full Stack developer with 8+ years of experience.
-I have worked for different companies where I have been exposed to various processes and technologies.
-I have also worked with different developers.

 #### 🔧 Tools and Languages
 These are the tools I usually work with: